 I chose medicine by default really.
 I loved pure sciences but did not think I could make a career of them.
-Medicine seemed an attractive option which could combine my love of science with a stable career structure.
+Medicine seemed an attractive option that could combine my love of science with a stable career structure.
 After qualifying, I was working in an ear, nose and throat department when I first came across interventional radiology being used to reduce blood loss during surgery for a juvenile nasal angiofibroma.
 It seemed such an elegant solution.
 I was immediately interested.

 Which innovations in interventional radiology have shaped your career?

-I work in the vascular field and in the Eighties and Nineties there were a lot of innovative technologies being introduced to supplement angioplasty such as arterial stents, atherectomy catheters and lasers.
+I work in the vascular field and in the Eighties and Nineties, there were a lot of innovative technologies being introduced to supplement angioplasty such as arterial stents, atherectomy catheters, and lasers.
 It was a very exciting period and I still find vascular intervention exciting.
 There is always something new on the horizon.

 Who were your mentors in interventional radiology and what do you still remember of their wisdom?

-A lot of people had influence on my career, but my main mentors were David Cumberland, David Allison and Mike Dean.
+A lot of people had an influence on my career, but my main mentors were David Cumberland, David Allison and Mike Dean.
 They believed in my ability, taught me what they knew and encouraged me.
 David Cumberland taught me that the enemy of good was perfect and that it is better to stop when you have a good result than to carry on and ruin everything.
 David Allison taught me to behave as a clinician.
 Mike Dean gave me the confidence to overcome my diffident nature.
 He was the person I would phone for advice, and I still do.

 Could you describe an early moment in your career in interventional radiology when you were amazed by what the specialty could achieve?

 The case that first drew my attention to interventional radiology was such a moment.
 The clinical team was preparing for surgery and requesting large amounts of blood as this was an operation notorious for massive blood loss.
 Embolization of the nasal angiofibroma was performed the day before surgery and anticipating heavy blood loss, the surgeons were astounded and relieved that there was virtually no blood loss.
-Unfortunately I did not see the embolization first hand but attended the meeting where the radiologist showed his embolization and was blown away by his skill.
+Unfortunately, I did not see the embolization first hand but attended the meeting where the radiologist showed his embolization and was blown away by his skill.